-Lavon Driskell, in his second stint at the helm of the Blue Mountain College Womens’ Basketball Program, is in his 11th season as the head coach of the Women’s Basketball Program and his 8th year as Director of Intercollegiate Athletics after serving 9 years in that role.
+Lavon Driskell, in his second stint at the helm of the Blue Mountain College’s Womens’ Basketball Program, is in his 12th season as the head coach of the Women’s Basketball Program and stepped down as Director of Intercollegiate Athletics after serving 9 years in that role.

 He was the Head Women’s Basketball Coach from 1985-89 when he departed to fill the same position at Mississippi University for Women.
-While at Blue Mountain College, his 1988-89 team finished the season ranked #1 nationally in team free-throw percentage, was selected to coach in the TCAC All-Star Game and was named as Outstanding Faculty Member in 1987.
-Coach Driskell was also named Coach of the Year in the TranSouth Athletic Conference for the 2012- 2013 season.
+While at Blue Mountain College, his 1988-89 team finished the season ranked #1 nationally in team free throw percentage, was selected to coach in the TCAC All Star Game and was named as Outstanding Faculty Member in 1987.
+Coach Driskell was also named Coach of the Year in the TranSouth Athletic Conference for the 2012-13 season.

-His wife, Chris, serves as the Online Program Coordinator and Assistant Recruiting Coach for the women’s basketball team at Blue Mountain College.
-They have been married for 30 years.
+His wife, Chris, serves as the online program coordinator and assistant coach for the women’s basketball team at Blue Mountain College.
+They have been married for 32 years.

 Jack Moser begins his sixth year as a Women’s Assistant Basketball Coach at Blue Mountain College.
 He is currently the Vice President for Student Services/ Dean of Students.
 Coach Moser served as Blue Mountain’s Women’s Basketball Coach for 17 years from 1989-2006, being named co-coach of the year in 2002.
 He was the Men’s Assistant Basketball Coach from 2008-2011 and is an Associate Professor having taught courses in physical education, education, and mathematics at the college.
 Prior to Blue Mountain, Coach Moser served in various capacities as principal, teacher, and coach for 8 years at Pillow in Greenwood, Mississippi.
 His boys’ team won the State AAA championship in 1983.